steve02081504/VirtualConsole/README.md

 Clears the captured `outputs` string.
 If `realConsoleOutput` is enabled, it also attempts to call `clear()` on the base console.

+### `virtualConsole.error(...args)`

+The standard `console.error` method.
+However, if an `error_handler` is configured in the constructor, and `error()` is called with a single argument that is an `instanceof Error`, the handler will be invoked with the error object.

-### For Library Authors: `setGlobalConsoleReflect(...)`
+## For Library Authors: `setGlobalConsoleReflect(...)`

 `VirtualConsole` exposes its `AsyncLocalStorage`-based reflection mechanism.
-If you are building another library that manages async context, you can use `setGlobalConsoleReflect` to integrate `VirtualConsole`'s logic into your own context manager, preventing conflicts.
-See the source code for details.
+If you are building another library that also manages async context (e.g., a custom APM or transaction tracer), you can use `setGlobalConsoleReflect` to integrate `VirtualConsole`'s logic into your own context manager.
+This prevents the two libraries from fighting over control of the async context.
+See the source code for details on its function signature.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/steve02081504/VirtualConsole).
+Please open an issue or submit a pull request on [GitHub](https://github.com/steve02081504/virtual-console).